-For people living in these communities, there’s typically two insurance policies that cover different parts of their living space.
-One is paid for by owner dues and covers certain losses for the community’s Homeowner's Association (HOA).
-The other is an insurance policy the owner buys, which is sometimes referred to as an HO-6 policy.
-These two policies work in tandem to cover losses inside and outside the owner’s individual unit.
+For people living in these communities, there are typically two insurance policies that cover different parts of their living space.
+One is an insurance policy the owner buys, sometimes referred to as an HO-6 policy.
+Owner dues cover the other, often referred to as a community master policy, which provides coverage for certain losses to the community.

 What a standard condo policy (HO-6) includes